-Although there are some activities that are exempt from the Preventive Controls rule, most facilities will need to have a PCQI to complete certain activities.
+Although some activities are exempt from the Preventive Controls rule, most facilities will need to have a PCQI to complete certain activities.
 But a PCQI is not a one-size-fits-all position.
 The other tenets of food safety (ISO 22000, HACCP, all elements of BRC, SQF, and FSMA) are also common areas of expertise to be expected from PCQIs.

-By title these PCQI individuals can be:
+By title, these PCQI individuals can be:

-- Quality Assurance/Quality Control Supervisors and Technicians
+Quality Assurance/Quality Control Supervisors and Technicians.

-- Corporate Food Safety Managers, Directors, and Vice Presidents
+Corporate Food Safety Managers, Directors, and Vice Presidents.

-- Production and Plant Management/Personnel
+Production and Plant Management/Personnel.

-HACCP Coordinators, Plant HACCP Team Members
+HACCP Coordinators, Plant HACCP Team Members.

-Regulatory Affairs Supervisors
+Regulatory Affairs Supervisors.

-- In–house Lab Personnel
+In-house Lab Personnel.

 For example, one job description for a quality assurance manager for a manufacturing company in Omaha reads: